seigedigital/detektiiif2/README.md

 ## Build-time Theming

-Duplicate one of the folders in src/themes for your themes
+Duplicate one of the folders in src/themes for your own theme
 ```
 cp -r detektiiif2 myinstitution
 ```